Xpktro/contest-scorer/DESIGN.md

     - **scoreRule**: The name of the rule used to calculate the score for this contact.
     - **givenScore**: The final score awarded for this contact.

-- **missingParticipants**: Contains callsigns of stations that were contacted by participants but didn't submit their own logs.
+- **missingParticipants**: Contains tuples of [callsign, appearanceCount] for stations that were contacted by participants but didn't submit their own logs.
+The appearance count shows how many different logs each station appeared in.
 If `allowMissingParticipants` is true and they meet the minimum appearance threshold, they'll award points for contacts made with them, but they won't appear in the rankings themselves.
+The array is sorted alphabetically by callsign.

-- **blacklistedCallsignsFound**: Contains callsigns from the blacklist that were found in contacts.
+- **blacklistedCallsignsFound**: Contains tuples of [callsign, appearanceCount] for blacklisted callsigns that were found in submitted logs.
+The appearance count shows how many different logs each blacklisted station appeared in.
 These stations don't receive or award points.
+The array is sorted alphabetically by callsign.

 The CLI will receive a folder path as an input and will output a CSV file with the results (callsign and score) sorted by score.
 Additionaly, a json file will be generated with the complete scoring and validation details of the contest.